 Warranty Defaults

-The Warranty Defaults screen allows you to set up default parameters (e.g. pricing level, discount, and taxes) for use with warranty transactions.
+Use the Warranty Defaults screen to set up default parameters (e.g. pricing level, discount, and taxes) for use with warranty transactions.

 Note: The table settings on this screen only apply to parts transactions.

-The following sorting options appear on the Warranty Defaults screen:
+The sorting options on the Warranty Defaults screen are:

 Sort by